 Blockbuster thought they’d be renting videos from brick and mortar stores forever.
 Then Netflix came along with a modern way to watch videos.
-Kodak thought they’d be selling cameras, film, paper and chemicals forever.
-Then digital cameras eliminated the need for their cameras and consumables completely.
+Kodak thought they’d be selling cameras, film, paper, and chemicals forever.
+Then digital cameras eliminated the need for their cameras and consumables.

 Here are 4 ways to transform a health insurance company and ensure it doesn’t go the way of Kodak and Blockbuster: